jrpool/rallytree/README.md

 In mid-January 2021, a Rally bug was discovered that stopped RallyTree’s verdict-acquisition operation from returning correct results.
 Rally wrongly reported that test cases with defects had defect counts of 0.
 RallyTree relies on the correctness of this count.
 This bug caused reports from the verdict-acquisition operation to omit all defects.
 Broadcom confirmed this bug and stated that we would be notified of progress in its correction.

 # Version notes

+Version 1.5.2 removes prohibitions on user stories that have test cases without having tasks, and on user stories that have both test cases and child user stories.
+Those prohibitions reflected practices of some Rally users, but exceeded Rally’s own prohibitions.
+This version still assumes that no user story can simultaneously have tasks and child user stories, since Rally prevents that.

 Version 1.5.1 adopts a systematic naming convention for attributes and properties, making the code more transparent.
 It does not change the user interface.